 Congratulations!
 We encourage students to apply for scholarships awarded by private organizations.
 This is an excellent source of funding and may reduce a student's need to borrow.
 In many cases, no alteration to a student's financial aid is necessary.
 If, however, your award includes a Federal Perkins Loan, the outside scholarship will reduce the Perkins Loan dollar-for-dollar.
 If we are required to amend the financial aid package as a result of receiving an "outside scholarship," we will make every effort to reduce the student's loan and/or Federal Work-Study before reducing RIT grants.

 Please send us a copy of the notification of your scholarship so that we can defer (pre-credit) your billing statement by the amount of your anticipated scholarship.
 Any scholarship checks you receive should be sent to the Office of Financial Aid and Scholarships.
 We will insure that the scholarship is credited towards your Bursar charges (please do not mail the checks with your payments directly to the Student Financial Services).
-The total annual amount of your scholarship will be divided equally over the three quarters of attendance (e.g. if you receive $1,500 for the year, you will see your student account credited with $500 each of the three quarters).
+The total annual amount of your scholarship will be divided equally over the two semesters of attendance (e.g. if you receive $1,500 for the year, you will see your student account credited with $500 each of the two semesters).

 RIT has agreed to provide grants to students who win 3, 3.5, or 4-year ROTC scholarships prior to enrolling.
 The RIT grant value is normally calculated to equal the cost of a double room in the dormitories plus the cost of a standard meal plan.
 Because this grant is based on institutional housing costs, students residing with parents or with relatives are not eligible.